These are the people who are helping change the world.

 Suzanne (President) and Jay Faske

 Suzanne and Jay are the founders of Here I Am Orphan Ministries.
 They are the parents of three birth children, Jacob, Joshua and Gabriella.
-They have also adopted twenty-four children, Elizabeth, Rebekah, Andrew, Naomi, Abigail, Phoebe, Julia, Samuel, Hannah, Sarah, Nathaniel, Tabitha, Lydia, Joseph, Rachel, Olivia, Miriam Grace, Joy, Jonah, Sophia, Caleb, Bethany, Jayson, and Cherish.
-Their adopted children are from India, Russia, China, Kazakhstan, Colombia, Ethiopia and the United States.
-They have one foster child, Lillian.
+TThey have also adopted twenty-six children, Elizabeth, Rebekah, Andrew, Naomi, Abigail, Phoebe, Julia, Samuel, Hannah, Sarah, Nathaniel, Tabitha, Lydia, Joseph, Rachel, Olivia, Miriam Grace, Joy, Jonah, Sophia, Caleb, Bethany, Jayson, Cherish, Lillian, and Jonathan.
+Their adopted children are from India, Russia, China, Kazakhstan, Colombia, Ethiopia, and the United States.
 The Faskes live in Burton, Texas and are members of Brenham’s First Baptist Church.

 The Faskes first considered adoption after watching a documentary on orphanages in China.
 It was then that the Lord spoke to their hearts and both realized they had a desire to adopt.
 From that point on, adoption became a part of their lives.
 It is the Faske’s desire that every child know the love of a family and their Heavenly Father.